-Verified Performance Tests Updated Apr 2026 · 3 recorded runs
+Verified Performance Tests Updated May 2026 · 3 recorded runs

 Porsche 918 Spyder 0–60 Times

-The Porsche 918 Spyder 0–60 times and quarter mile times below are from 3 recorded performance tests sourced from reputable automotive resources such as Car and Driver, Motor Trend and Road & Track and more.
+The Porsche 918 Spyder 0–60 times and quarter-mile times below are from 3 recorded performance tests sourced from reputable automotive resources such as Car and Driver, Motor Trend and Road & Track and more.

-The fastest tested Porsche 918 Spyder is the 2015 Porsche 918 Spyder Convertible, which went from 0 to 60 mph in 2.2 seconds, reaching the ¼ mile in 9.80 seconds at 145.0 mph, according to Car and Driver.
+The fastest tested Porsche 918 Spyder is the 2015 Porsche 918 Spyder Convertible, which went from 0 to 60 mph in 2.20 seconds, reaching the ¼ mile in 9.80 seconds at 145.0 mph, according to Car and Driver.

-The slowest tested Porsche 918 Spyder is the 2015 Porsche 918 Spyder Convertible, which took 2.5 seconds to reach 60 mph, running the ¼ mile in 10.00 seconds at 143.7 mph, according to Road & Track.
+The slowest tested Porsche 918 Spyder is the 2015 Porsche 918 Spyder Convertible, which took 2.50 seconds to reach 60 mph, running the ¼ mile in 10.00 seconds at 143.7 mph, according to Road & Track.

-Out of all the Porsche 918 Spyder tests in our database, the average 0–60 mph time is 2.37 seconds The average quarter mile time is 9.93 seconds at 144.63 mph.
+Out of all the Porsche 918 Spyder tests in our database, the average 0–60 mph time is 2.37 seconds.
+The average quarter-mile time is 9.93 seconds at 144.63 mph.

-Fastest 0–60 2.2sec 2015 Convertible
+Fastest 0–60 2.20sec 2015 Convertible · stock

 Average 0–60 2.37sec Across 3 runs